Serendipity aids Egypt in struggle to recover stolen heritage

 With Egypt facing an unprecedented problem, he wants tighter restrictions on the trade in Egyptian antiquities in the West.

-Stolen artefacts often pick up export certificates in transit countries, easing their transport to market countries.
+Stolen artifacts often pick up export certificates in transit countries, easing their transport to market countries.

-"I know that every Egyptian artefact is made in Egypt.
+"I know that every Egyptian artifact is made in Egypt.
 Prove to me that you obtained it legally," said Ahmed.

 He achieved some success this year when online auction site eBay agreed to remove from its site antiquities which he believed had been looted in Egypt.